racheltenenbaum/Sportradar/README.md

 # Sportradar Event Schedule
  - this project has been created as part of the application process for Sportradar Coding Academy, Coding Exercise (BE) -

 ## About
-The Sportradar Event Schedule brings to you a lively display of all the hottest sports events around the world - from soccer to baseball to basketball, using primarily PHP, MYQSL, HTML & CSS, using some OOP and elemntary concepts of the MVC framework (please note I have very minimal experience with this, so tried my best to make the most out the situation - but it is not a full MVC program or fully object-oriented!).
+The Sportradar Event Schedule brings to you a lively display of all the hottest sports events around the world - from soccer to baseball to basketball, using primarily PHP, MYQSL, HTML & CSS, using some OOP and elementary concepts of the MVC framework (please note I have very minimal experience with this, so tried my best to make the most out the situation - but it is not a full MVC program or fully object-oriented!).
 You can filter through events to get results based on your favorite sport or a date range, and can add new events to do the database.

 ## How To